Melomakarona

 Mix the walnuts, cinnamon and cloves together in a bowl and set aside.

-Once the cookies have cooled completely, start making your syrup.
+Once the cookies have cooled completely (preferably overnight), start making your syrup.
 Bring the water, honey and sugar to a boil in a large sauce or saute pan (I like using a high saute pan, the bigger surface area across will let you dip more cookies at once).
 After it has boiled for a minute or two and thickened slightly, skim the foam off the top.
-Turn burner to low, just to keep the syrup warm.
+Turn burner to the lowest setting, just to keep the syrup warm.

 In batches, dunk the cookies in the honey syrup.
-Leave them in there for about a minute, before removing them with a slotted spatula and placing them on a baking sheet lined with wax or parchment paper.
-Top the dipped cookies with the walnut mixture.
+Leave them in there for about a minute, flipping once if they are not completely submerged, before removing them with a slotted spatula and placing them on a baking sheet lined with wax or parchment paper.
+Sprinkle the dipped cookies with the walnut mixture (you’ll want to do this as you go, so the tops remain sticky enough from the honey to make the walnuts adhere).

 Loved your recipe.
 My mom’s calls for only oil and found the butter to be a great addition.
 Thanks for sharing!